-Section 125-There shall be a body known as the General Board which shall consist of the General Officers of the Church, the five members of the Department Committee on Foreign Missions and fifteen others, known as Zone Representatives, who shall constitute the Committees on Education, Home Missions, and Publications.
+Section 123-There shall be a body known as the General Board which shall consist of the General Officers of the Church, the five members of the Department Committee on Foreign Missions and fifteen others, known as Zone Representatives, who shall constitute the Committees on Education, Home Missions, and Publications.

-Section 126-The General Board is the chief governing body in the Church in the interim of the General Assemblies and, as such, is empowered to perfect all plans necessary to the performance of its duties.
+Section 124-The General Board is the chief governing body in the Church in the interim of the General Assemblies and, as such, is empowered to perfect all plans necessary to the performance of its duties.

-Section 127, ¶1-The duties and responsibilities of the General Board are as follows:
+Section 125, ¶1-The duties and responsibilities of the General Board are as follows:

-¶2-To meet at least once each year and take a careful survey of the work of the Church in its entirety.
-The General Board shall convene in special session when authorized to do so by a two-thirds vote of the Executive Council (Section 113, ¶5), (Section 129, ¶3).
+¶2-To meet at least once each year and take a careful survey of the work of the Church at home and in foreign lands.